R0B0Tao/TsukubaUniv-waste-helper/README.md

 ```text
 https://r0b0tao.github.io/TsukubaUniv-waste-helper/
 ```

-If the URL returns 404 after the first commit, enable Pages in repository settings:

-1. Repository Settings.
-2. Pages.
-3. Source: Deploy from a branch.
-4. Branch: `main`, folder: `/ (root)`.
-5. Save.

 A GitHub Actions workflow is also included for Pages deployment where workflow-based Pages is enabled.

 ## Editing aliases